vee-upatising/Tweet-Generation-GPT-2/README.md

 # Tweet-Generation-GPT-2
+Generating Tweets that sound like Elon Musk's Tweets

 # Acknowledgements
 * This work is based on OpenAI's [GPT-2](https://github.com/openai/gpt-2) model
 * [Original Paper](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)
-* The data given to the model was obtained from this [Kaggle Dataset](https://www.kaggle.com/kulgen/elon-musks-tweets)
+* The model is prompted with data obtained from this [Kaggle Dataset](https://www.kaggle.com/kulgen/elon-musks-tweets)

 # Results
 ```